David-Enst/WeeWX-BCRobotics/readme.txt

   cd
   sudo apt-get install python-w1thermsensor

-The ìlsî command will display the contents of the devices 'folder' in the window.
-The DS18B20 shows up as an address something like "28-0316853d8fff" ñ but each sensor has a unique ID.
+The ‚Äúls‚Äù command will display the contents of the devices 'folder' in the window.
+The DS18B20 shows up as an address something like "28-0316853d8fff" ‚Äì but each sensor has a unique ID.

 TESTING THE HARDWARE